 Awards will be presented at the conclusion of each Gala Concert, so please have a representative of your group ready to accept any awards.
-A Most Outstanding Award presentation is also given to the top group in each category according to the adjudicators’ marks.
-There is also an award for the Best Performance of a New Zealand work, which may be awarded in all categories at the discretion of the adjudicators and the Tour Time Jazz Improvisation Award which will be awarded to a Jazz Band (see rule number 9).
-The Most Outstanding awards, Best Performance of a New Zealand Work, Peter Goddard Memorial Award and Chairman’s Command Performance award will also be presented at the Gala Concerts.
+The adjudicators will also make an award for the Best Performance of a New Zealand work, which may be awarded in all categories.
+The Tour Time Jazz Improvisation Award will be awarded to a Jazz Band (see rule number 9a).
+The Best Performance of a New Zealand Work, Peter Goddard Memorial Award and Chairman’s Command Performance Award will also be presented at the Gala Concerts.

 The adjudicators’ decision is final and no correspondence will be entered into.